Office: Caputo 116

 My professional research interests involve identifying more effective approaches to implement on the ground conservation strategies to benefit species of conservation concern.
 Conservation strategies may include the use of spatial models to identify priority areas in need of protection, mitigation of poaching activity, evaluation of field techniques for conservation research, and evaluation of recovery efforts for threatened and endangered species.

 I involve undergraduate students in my research through the Applied Conservation Lab.
 Please contact me if you are a Millersville Undergraduate student interested in doing conservation research.

 Recent Selected Publication(s): (*undergraduate student authors)

 Haines, A. M., S. Webb and J. Wallace.
-In Press.
+2021.
 The Intersection of Wildlife Crime, Forensics and Conservation.
 In Susan Underkoffler and Hayley R. Adams, editors.
 Biodiversity Conservation: Addressing Modern Challenges through Multidisciplinary and Forensic Approaches, Springer Nature, Switzerland.

 Leu, M., A. Haines, C. Check*, D. Costante*, J. Evans, M. Hollingsworth*, I. Ritrovato*, A. Rydberg*, A. Sandercock*, K. Thomas* and T. Treakle*.
 2019.
 Temporal Analysis of Threats Causing Species Endangerment in the U.S. Conservation Science and Policy.
 1: e78.